bwtakacy/zha/README.md

 inspired from Apache Hadoop (HDFS ZKFC).

 Not familiar with python?
 No problem.
-Zha provides skelton program `skelton.py`, which by default all callbacks you need to implement are implemented as invoking shell scripts, such as `impl/check_health.sh` etc.
+Zha provides skelton program `skelton.py`, which by default all callbacks you need to implement are already implemented as invoking shell scripts, such as `impl/check_health.sh` etc.
 So with `skelton.py`, you can write callbacks with shell script or any language you want.

 This project is WIP, no stable release yet.